9.2.1 Threats to Freedom

 The countries he cited were Azerbaijan, Angola, Chad, Egypt, Equatorial Guinea, Iran, Kazakhstan, Nigeria, Russia, Saudi Arabia, Sudan, Uzbekistan, and Venezuela; he could also have mentioned Iraq if Saddam Hussein’s regime had still been in power.

-- Governments can be corrupt (7.2.5), in what is sometimes referred to as a ‘kleptocracy’.
+- Governments can be corrupt (2.5), in what is sometimes referred to as a ‘kleptocracy’.
 Among the very many examples which could be quoted, the corruption in Ukraine and Turkey has recently been a cause of public anger.
+Ukrainian protesters were shocked at what they saw in the president’s mansion, as described by the BBC: In pictures: Luxury Ukraine presidential home revealed.
+An Economist briefing on Ukraine, The February revolution, quoted estimates that “the president and his family, broadly construed, embezzled between $8 billion and $10 billion a year since he took power in 2010”.
+An Economist article, Turkish politics: Everything is possible, noted that:

 There are several examples of each of these abuses of power around the world; they are situations where a “Form of Government becomes destructive” and “it is the Right of the People to alter or to abolish it, and to institute new Government”, in the words of the American Declaration of Independence (9.2).